 Nominators must select the most appropriate category for the submission, and may not submit the same project for multiple awards.
 Changes will not be allowed by the nominator after the submission deadline.
-The award jury may move a submission from an inappropriate category to another category.
+The awards jury may move a submission from an inappropriate category to another category.

-Judging: Nominators of submissions will be notified of the jury's decision by October 11.
+Judging: Nominators of submissions will be notified of the jury's decision by early December.
 Official announcements of the winning submissions will be made after all nominators have been notified.
 Awards will only be made in the stated categories; however, jurors are under no obligation to grant an award in any category and may choose to make multiple awards in a single category.
 The awards jury's procedures prohibit any communication with jurors on behalf of a nominee, except that the Chair may contact a nominator to clarify information contained in a submission.

 PROJECT AWARDS CRITERIA

 Originality: The extent to which the submission presents a visionary approach or innovative concept that results in a meaningful advance to planning.

 Transferability: The extent to which there are potential applications in other areas or to other projects.
 In the case of an individual, to what extent does his or her work increase understanding of sound planning principles?